Electric Ireland to raise electricity bills by 26.7% and gas by 37.5%

 “In addition, our 3 million euro Electric Ireland Hardship Fund is available and will be administered on our behalf by our partners SVP (Society of St Vincent de Paul) and MABS (Money Advice and Budgeting Service).”

-This is the third increase in electricity prices this year, with previous announcements in May and June.
+This is the third increase in electricity prices in five months, with previous announcements in May and June.

 SSE Airtricity announced similar increases last week, with the average electricity bill rising by 35.4% and gas by 39%.